ikharsha/iflix/README.md

-# GAURAV MISHRA
+# K. HARSHA VARDHAN
-- 📞 Phone: +91 631122194
+- 📞 Phone: +91 9121727038
-- ✉️ Email: gauravmishra1703@gmail.com
+- ✉️ Email: harshharsha360@gmail.com
 - 🌍 Location: Hyderabad, Telangana

 ## PROFILE
-Dedicated computer science student driven by an unwavering curiosity and a thirst for continuous learning.
-Proficient in tackling complex problems with a creative and analytical mindset.
-Committed to contributing my expertise to innovative projects that challenge my abilities and pave the way for personal and professional growth.
+Enthusiastic computer science student with a passion for exploration and continuous learning.
+Proficient problem solver dedicated to finding feasible solutions.
+Eager to contribute my skills and knowledge to dynamic projects while pursuing opportunities for growth and innovation.

 ## Education
 - **Bachelor of Technology**